Failing to Stop for Police Lawyers in Surrey

-Penalties for Failing to Stop for Police Charges in Toronto
+Penalties for Failing to Stop for Police Charges in Surrey

-Punishments for a conviction for failing to stop for police depend on a range of factors, and can include both criminal penalties imposed by the Toronto court system as well as a driving suspension imposed by the British Columbia Superintendent of Motor Vehicles.
+Punishments for a conviction for failing to stop for police depend on a range of factors, and can include both criminal penalties imposed by the Surrey court system and a driving suspension imposed by the British Columbia Superintendent of Motor Vehicles.

 Failing to stop for police is treated as a hybrid offence in Canada.
 This means that the Crown can choose to prosecute you summarily or by way of indictment.
 This decision will depend on the facts of your case, and your punishment will vary based on how the Crown chooses to proceed.
 Indictment is the more serious of the two.